 Once you have hired your kitchen contractor it is time to talk about your vision for your kitchen once again but in greater detail.

 Now is also the time to discuss your house and any special considerations or concerns.
 Do you want the workmen to use only a certain bathroom?
 That needs to be discussed and made available to them.
 Would you prefer that they parked on the street rather than the driveway?
-Will they be allowed to keep water and lunched in the garage refrigerator?
+Will you allow them to keep water and lunch in the garage refrigerator?

 What time will they begin the day and what time will they end?
-Should you keep your dog locked in the garage?
+Hence, should you keep your dog locked in the garage?

-No matter how small an issue it is sure that everything is discussed and agreed upon.
+No matter how small an issue it is sure that you discuss and agree on everything involved.
 As always, get everything in writing.

 Micromanaging your kitchen remodeler is the best way to create problems and slow him down.
 Resist the urge to look over his shoulder while he works.
-At the same time, it is important to keep an eye on what is being done and how it is being done and ask questions about anything that seems off to you.
+While at the same time, it is important to keep an eye on what they are doing and how how they do it and ask questions about anything that seems off to you.
 Like most things in life, you will need to find a balance that works.

 Our articles on this topic: